hazelcast/hazelcast/hazelcast-documentation/src/HazelcastJavaClient/Configuration.md

 Hazelcast Java Client can be configured declaratively (XML) or programmatically (API).

-For declarative configuration, the Hazelcast client looks into the following places for the client configuration file
+For declarative configuration, the Hazelcast client looks at the following places for the client configuration file.

 - **System property**: The client first checks if `hazelcast.client.config` system property is set to a file path, e.g. `-Dhazelcast.client.config=C:/myhazelcast.xml`.

 - **Classpath**: If config file is not set as a system property, the client checks the classpath for `hazelcast-client.xml` file.

 If the client does not find any configuration file, it starts with the default configuration (`hazelcast-client-default.xml`) located in the `hazelcast-client.jar` library.
 Before configuring the client, please try to work with the default configuration to see if it works for you.
-Default should be just fine for most of the users.
+The default should be just fine for most users.
 If not, then consider custom configuration for your environment.

 If you want to specify your own configuration file to create a `Config` object, the Hazelcast client supports the following.